How to See Tigers in India

-If you’ve managed to catch the recent Jungle Book movie, you’ve probably already fantasised about visiting the jungles of India and spying a tiger in the wild.
+If you’re a fan of the Jungle Book movie, you’ve probably already fantasised about visiting the jungles of India and spotting a tiger in the wild.
 Well, as someone who has actually experienced such a wonderful sight, I can honestly say it’s a fantasy that you should definitely turn into reality.

 It was 8am when we began.
 My travel group hopped into a private open-air Jeep with a driver and a naturalist from Creative Travel.
 The sun was still rising and we were all wrapped up warm, struggling to fight off the sleepiness.
 We entered the jungle and immediately found ourselves surrounded by monkeys and peacocks.
 We continued on towards our 'zone' for the day.
 Ranthambore National Park is split up into sections where only a few 4X4s are allowed each day, so as not to disturb the park's inhabitants.
 Before we'd even reached the zone though, I spotted her.